top of page

 Open Communication

-Transparent discussions with the setting are key to understanding their context and needs to provide the required support for running supervised toothbrushing.
 There are lots of ‘myths’ about what supervised toothbrushing involves and early years staff may have questions about how they can best fit it into their already packed schedule.
 A termly newsletter may help keep settings updated and engaged.

 Show them How it's Done

-Identify Other Early Years Programmes
+Early Years Programmes.png

 For consistent messaging and improved engagement try to link the supervised toothbrushing programme with other local initiatives, such as family hubs, health visitors, baby and toddler playgroups, etc.